lpassamano/tech-assessment-lead-web-developer/README.md

 **Ticketing**

-- Expose an endpoint for retrieving all available tickets in the database
+- Expose an endpoint for retrieving all available tickets in the database at `/tickets`
-- Add a feature to enable filtering retrieving the details for a specific ticket -- given that you know its ID
+- Add a feature to enable filtering retrieving the details for a specific ticket -- given that you know its ID.
+  For example, `/ticket/1`

 **Events**

-- Expose an endpoint for retrieving all available events in the database
+- Expose an endpoint for retrieving all available events in the database at `/events`
-- Add a feature to enable searching for events that have a given keyword in it's event name
+- Add a feature to enable searching for events that have a given keyword in it's event name like.
+For example, `/events?search=Barnes`
-- Add a feature to enable filtering for events whose category falls within a list of requested event categories
+- Add a feature to enable filtering for events whose category falls within a list of requested event categories.
+For example, `/events?category=Exhibitions`
-- Enable filtering for events where the `member_only` field is true/false
+- Enable filtering for events where the `member_only` field is true/false.
+For example, `/events?memberOnly=true`
-- Enable retrieving the details for a specific event -- given you know its ID
+- Enable retrieving the details for a specific event -- given you know its ID.
+For example, `/events/3`

 **Orders**
-- Expose an endpoint for placing an order.
+- Expose an endpoint for placing an order at `/orders`.
 We've provided an example order to denote what the details for an order should look like.

   For the purposes of this assessment and to keep things simple, assume that you can only purchase 1 event and 1 ticket type per order, but that you can purchase any number of those tickets (up to the and including the quantity that ticket type allows)